Rubiksman78/MonikA.I/README.md

 ## Troubleshooting

 - "failed wheels for building TTS": check if you have python 3.8 or 3.9, and not 3.10 or higher
-- "playwright command not found": run "python -m playwright install" instead
+- "playwright command not found": run `python -m playwright install` instead
+- "utf8 error": be sure to write the game path in the main script with "\\" and not "\" if you are on Windows
+- "Monika says that there is a bug somewhere": that means the website couldn't be accessed, check if you've done the `playwright install` and check on your browser if the website isn't down.
+You can set `display_browser` to `True` to see the connection with the graphic interface.
 ## :alarm_clock: To develop
 - Speech to text to convert your own voice in text and directly speak with Monika :white_check_mark:
 - Better face emotions detection :white_check_mark: